hwonsuk/Portfolio_Demo/README.md

 ### Possible visualizations for empty plot:
 #### Worst/best performing stocks
-One option is to include the n worst/best performing stocks in the portfolio by annualized returns.
+One option is to include the n worst/best performing stocks in the portfolio.
+The plot below uses annualized returns as a measure for performance.

 <p align='center'>
 <img src = 'https://user-images.githubusercontent.com/60523841/105905862-f872e080-5ff0-11eb-9c85-b53925157c80.png' width='600'>
 </p>

 #### Sector distribution
-Another is to show the breakdown of sectors in portfolio.
+Another is to show the distribution of sectors.

 <p align='center'>
 <img src = 'https://user-images.githubusercontent.com/60523841/105905893-058fcf80-5ff1-11eb-8962-15832ff26a02.png' width='300'>